I am in love with Italy and recently I was lucky enough to spend a lovely weekend in the region of Liguria.

 I am drawn to unusual things that seem out of place and this was my absolute favourite in Sanremo.
 What a rare gem of eastern ecclesiastical architecture outside of Russia!
 You may be wondering, as I was, why this church even exists on the Italian Riviera.
 The explanation is quite curious.
 Tsarina Maria Alexandrovna used to spend winters here in order to improve her poor health.
 Her stay in Sanremo did wonders for her recovery.
 In order to thank the town she donated funds to purchase palm trees to decorate the main avenue.

 In gratitude, the town named this avenue after her as Corso Imperatrice (Empress Avenue).
 After her first visit, many Russian aristocrats (including members of the imperial family) followed her example and began to winter in Sanremo.
-As a result or the Russian nobility’s arrival to this area, the Tsarina wished was to have a Russian Church built here.
+As a result or the Russian nobility’s arrival to this area, the Tsarina wished to have a Russian Church built here.
 And this became reality 30 years after her death.
 The church is quite a sight, even though it is currently under renovations.
 I plan on returning once the repairs are finished to see it in its full glory.

 This beautiful avenue is dedicated to Tsarina Maria Alexandrovna because of her gift of palm trees to the city of Sanremo.
 It is an elegant street featuring beautiful grand hotels from the 19th and early 20th centuries, built to accommodate the aristocratic guests who used to come here.